Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 You are advised to contact your Academic Advisor to discuss your course and find out about any changes planned for the next academic year.
 They may also be able to help address any study-related issues that contributed to your decision to withdraw.

-If you withdraw and receive funding from Student Finance, the University automatically informs them of your withdrawal.
-However, you should also contact them yourself to discuss how it will affect your funding.
+If you withdraw and receive funding from Student Finance England, the University automatically informs them of your withdrawal.
+However, you may also wish to also contact them yourself to discuss how it will affect your funding.

 Find out more about how withdrawing will affect your fee liability.